If your home is decked out in retro or vintage decor, you don’t want your woodburner to let the side down.

 Carron 4.7 kW Green Enamel DEFRA Multi-Fuel Stove

 Green is tipped as the must-have colour for 2017.
 The colour specialists at Pantone, plus a host of interior design experts, are preaching that leafy tones are the ones to go for.
 If you’re following that trend, the dark green enamel finish on this Carron appliance should be very much in-keeping with your room.
 It’s an DEFRA exempt appliance, which means it can be used in smoke control areas.
-Have a closer look.

 Art deco opulence